-This DGI pertains to the interaction between the SLCO1B1 gene and simvastatin.
+This drug gene interaction (DGI) pertains to the interaction between the SLCO1B1 gene and simvastatin.
 Simvastatin works by inhibiting an enzyme called HMG CoA reductase that the liver uses to make cholesterol.
 Thus, simvastatin reduces blood cholesterol and helps to prevent atherosclerosis (heart disease).
-Extensive literature indicates patients with a specific alteration in SLCO1B1 (rs4149056T>C) will experience increase systemic exposure to simvastatin and risk muscle toxicity.
+Extensive literature indicates patients with a specific alteration in SLCO1B1 will experience increase systemic exposure to simvastatin and risk muscle toxicity.

 The SLCO1B1 gene encodes the solute carrier organic anion transporter family member 1b1 (SLCO1B1) enzyme, which is a drug transporter that helps the body get rid of certain medications through the liver.
 There are different SLCO1B1 gene versions, or variants, and each has a different effect on how well simvastatin is metabolized in the body.
 Some variants result in normal function while others function only at an intermediate or low level.
 See chart below for a description of each phenotype and any implications for treatment.